Causes for Laser Tattoo Removal

 Can Permanent Makeup be corrected?

-Fortunately in many cases, existing permanent makeup can be corrected or at least improved.
+Fortunately in many cases, existing permanent makeup and eyebrow tattoo can be corrected or at least improved.
 We perform everything from color corrections and shape adjustments to tattoo removal and lightening.
 Should you have an undesirable brow, eyeliner or lip color we can remove and correct this issue with the appropriate remedy and followed by a fresh start.
 Alexia will discuss your Treatment Plan and options so you achieve your desired outcome.

 Description of the method